Purpose: Calculate the proper volume of bleach needed for a sanitation solution.

 Results: *** Waiting for results ***

 Bleach (sodium hypochlorite) is a very cheap and effective sanitizer, but it has a bad reputation due to the strong odor and flavor.
 A common problem with bleach is that homebrewers use way too much.
 Older recommendations, such as one to two ounces per five gallons (Papazian, 1984, p.
 22), may have been good advice a few decades ago but this amount could be overkill with today's more highly concentrated bleach.

 The flavor and odor problems associated with using bleach as a sanitizer can be greatly decreased by using the proper concentration needed for effective sanitation.
 Bleach is very strong, so only small amounts are needed to make an effective sanitizing solution.
 The general recommendation is 50 to 100 parts per million (ppm) for sanitizing equipment that will come into contact with food.
 Stronger concentrations such as 100 to 200 ppm are sometimes used in conditions with heavy soiling or organic matter.
 Concentrations over 200 ppm are considered to be unsafe.

 This calculator uses the bleach concentration percentage to determine the amount needed to make a solution at a specific ppm concentration.
-The basic formula of M1V1 = M2V2 is from this distance education web site on water management.
+The basic formula is M1V1 = M2V2.
 Rearranaging this formula for the needed bleach yields the following formula: bleachvolume = (targetppm * targetvolume) / bleachppm.